rocket-pool/RPIPs/RPIPs/RPIP-4.md

 RPL is required to be staked for voting so as to prevent vote-buying by participants unaffiliated with the protocol's operations.

-### RPL to rETH Vote Weighting
+### RPL vs rETH Voting

-RPL is given a higher proportion of voting power because vote-buying is guarded against via staking and node creation is more sybil-resistant.
+RPL is used in isolation -- not in conjunction with rETH -- because vote-buying is guarded against via staking and node creation is more sybil-resistant.

 ## Security Considerations